peoplelogic/slack-multi-channel-invite/README.md

 # slack-multi-channel-invite
+Thanks to all those that came before to help solve this for Peoplelogic!

+Old Readme:
 Have you ever googled `"slack invite user to multiple channels"`?
 Yeah, me too.
 I do this every time a new engineer joins my team, and I inevitably end up inviting said engineer to each Slack channel manually.
 I got tired of this, so I rolled up my sleeves and whipped up this script.

 I assume Slack will eventually add this ability.
 Until then, hopefully you can save some time by using this.